 Beili Helyg (pronounced bee-lee helig) is an 18th century welsh longhouse at the head of beautiful Cwm Cadlan valley, a National Nature Reserve and SSSI in the central section of Brecon Beacons National Park.

-There are breathtaking views in every direction from the house and on clear nights of the Milky Way as the light pollution is minimal.
+There are breathtaking views in every direction from the house over the moors and hills.
+On clear nights you can see the Milky Way as the light pollution is minimal.
 We are in the heart of the countryside on the very edge of the moor, but surprisingly accessible, and only 30 minutes from the M4.

 Garden & Woodland